r-lib/processx/README.md

 ### Standard output and error

-By default the standard output and error of the processes are redirected to temporary files.
-You can set the `stdout` and `stderr` constructor arguments to `FALSE` to force discarding them, in case you have a long running process with a lot of output.
-You can also set them to file names, if you want the output and/or error streams in some specific files.
+By default the standard output and error of the processes are ignored.
+You can set the `stdout` and `stderr` constructor arguments to a file name, and then they are redirected there, or to `"|"`, and then `processx` creates R connections to them.

+Note, that the R connections have a buffer, which can fill up, if R does not read out the output, and then the process will stop, until R reads the connection and the buffer is freed.

-The `read_output_lines` and `read_error_lines` methods can be used to read the standard output or error.
+The `read_output_lines` and `read_error_lines` methods can be used to read from the standard output or error connections.
 They work the same way as the `readLines` base function.

+Alternatively, you can query the connections via the `get_output_connection` and `get_error_connection` functions, and work with them directly.

 Note that the connections used for reading the output and error streams are non-blocking text connections, so the read functions will return